vaclavblazej/shell-command-manager/README.md

 Short description: Shows the system version
 ```

-Run the command either by running the alias directly
+Run the command either by invoking the alias

 ```bash
 $ cmd sysversion